 To reduce the chance of shattering, the teapot is made of Tritan, a plastic specially-formulated to be safe in hot-temperature applications and is 100% BPA-free.
-Older polycarbonate models were also tested to be BPA free.
+Luckily, our older polycarbonate models were also tested to be BPA free.

 The lid of the teapot may also be removed for easy placement in the dishwasher.
 To replace, simply return the lid to its original position and snap in place with a gentle push.
-Please note that the ingenuiTEA is not microwave safe.
+Please note that the ingenuiTEA is not microwave safe, and that we do not carry replacement lids for the unit.

 Tannins in tea may impart color to the teapot over time.
-To remove discoloration, we recommend filling with hot water, adding a tablespoon of bleach, and leaving to soak overnight.
+To remove discoloration, we recommend submerging the unit in vinegar, and leaving to soak overnight.

 Tea leaves or other debris may get caught in the opening at the bottom, causing the teapot to leak.
 A strong burst of air is all that's required to dislodging any debris.
 Simply turn the teapot up-side-down and blow vigorously into the opening at the center.
 If a stronger burst of air is required, we recommend using a hair drier.